 Minor improvements in design can dramatically affect engagement.

-Exactly what is communicated is obviously paramount and must be relevant.
+Exactly what is communicated is obviously paramount and must be relevant, gripping and informative.

 9. Link placement